By Chris King •

 Published: 31 Oct 2021 • 2:32

-Paper shortage threatens the recent book sector growth in Spain
+Paper shortage threatens Spain's recent book sector growth.

 In the last eighteen months, during the pandemic, sales of books have reportedly increased by between 17 per cent, and 23 per cent.
 Unfortunately, various external factors are threatening to put an end to this upward trend.

 According to data, the book sector in Spain accounts for 0.8 per cent of its GDP, employing around 50,000 people.
 During 2020, as many as 74,589 book titles were published, and the number of readers in Spain increased.
 57 per cent of Spaniards are reported to have admitted to reading a book at least once a week during this time.